 - Enter the STAR web address on your web browser: Books.RCPD.MSU.EDU.
 Students or employees registered with the RCPD may login to the STAR database using your MSU NetID and Password.

-- You also need to enter the information for the semester and course ID (e.g., ENG 300) that you will use the alternative format for.
+- You must enter the information for the semester and course ID (e.g., ENG 300) that you will use the alternative format for.
 After entering the request information, select the "Complete Request" tab.

-- When the "File Download" box appears, choose to save the file to the computer.
+- When the download pop-up window appears, you can save the file to your computer.

-- Remember to log out of the STAR system when you are done, especially if you use a public computer to access the STAR system.
+Remember to log out of the STAR system when you are done, especially if you use a public computer.

-- If you run into any problems accessing the STAR system, call or e-mail your RCPD Specialist, or the Media Access Specialist for assistance.
+- If you run into any problems accessing the STAR system, contact Liz Fuller (email@example.com).

 Braille Distribution Policy